 Custom trays and in-home bleaching is probably the most effective.
 However, correctly made trays are critical.
 I hate to say it, but most the custom trays I have seen through the years are not made correctly and they greatly compromise the result.
 Most trays I have seen fit the teeth so intimately that all the bleach gets pushed off the tooth surface and renders it ineffective.
 At Colorado Precision Dentistry and Orthodontics we use a foam-lined tray that fits your teeth precisely, but the foam acts like a thin sponge, which guarantees a uniform layer of bleach against all surfaces of every tooth.
 With this system you get a uniform and comprehensive result, and you are not dependent on a dental office to redo the process over and over again.
 Once you have bleached for approximately two weeks, you may only need to bleach for thirty minutes a day for three or four days a year to maintain it.
 Just keep your custom trays in your bathroom drawer, and for about fifty dollars per year you can maintain the results!

 If you want our caring Team to check out your smile for bleaching options, please don’t hesitate to come in for a no-fee bleaching evaluation.

-Check out what others are saying about our Teeth Whitening services on Yelp: Teeth Whitening Highlands Ranch
+Check out what others are saying about our Teeth Whitening services on Google: Teeth Whitening Highlands Ranch